Counter Negotiation Tactics to Use When Buyer Makes the First Offer

 When confronted with an aggressive opening position from the buyer, it is crucial not to respond directly by suggesting agreement or disagreement.
 The best approach is to deflect the anchor and show that you acknowledge their opening.
 By doing so, you create space for further negotiation.

 For example, you can respond by saying, "...
 I think we may be looking at this contract renewal in very different ways.
 Let's try and find some common ground by discussing..."

 This response lets you shift the focus away from the initial offer and regain control of the negotiation.

 Tactic 2: Counter-Anchor

-“Ten percent discount?
-Actually, we just implemented a five percent price increase on all contract renewals based on our increased costs”
+For instance, if the buyer suggests a ten percent discount, you can respond, "Actually, we just implemented a five percent price increase on all contract renewals based on our increased costs."

 Tactic 3: Separate Leverage from Information